herodotdigital/SnakeBottomNavigationBar/README.md

   /// Defines the layout and behavior of a [SnakeNavigationBar].
   ///
-  /// See documentation for [SnakeBarStyle] for information on the
+  /// See documentation for [SnakeBarBehaviour] for information on the
   /// meaning of different styles.
   ///
-  /// Default is [SnakeBarStyle.pinned]
+  /// Default is [SnakeBarBehaviour.pinned]
-  final SnakeBarStyle style;
+  final SnakeBarBehaviour behaviour;

   /// You can define custom [ShapeBorder] with padding and elevation to [SnakeNavigationBar] final ShapeBorder shape;
   final EdgeInsets padding;
   final double elevation;

+  /// Called when one of the [items] is pressed. final ValueChanged<int> onTap;
 ```